shebbar27/statistical-learning-project-part1/README.md

 Case 2: Assume that the prior probabilities are: P(3) = 0.3, P(7) = 0.7.
 For both cases, report the probability of error of the optimal classifier, for the training set and the testing set respectively.

+## NOTE
+The code assumes that the source for data is present in the following location relative to the path of solution.py file:
+'../data/train_data.mat'
+'../data/test_data.mat'